bloomberg/bde-tools/doc/tutorials.rst

 .. note::

-   Here we choose to use :ref:`ufid` to specify the build configuration.
+   Here we choose to use :ref:`bde_repo-ufid` to specify the build configuration.
 You can also use the :ref:`qualified configuration options
    <waf-qualified_build_config>`.

-The actual environment variables being set will depend on your machine's platform :ref:`uplid`.
+The actual environment variables being set will depend on your machine's platform :ref:`bde_repo-uplid`.
 On my machine, the following Bourne shell commands are evaluated to set the environment variables:

 ::